spaceml-org/DTACSNet/README.md

 See the [inference tutorial](./tutorials/inference.ipynb) for an example of running the model.

 <img src="example_ac.png" alt="awesome atmospheric correction" width="100%">
-The figure above shows a sample of Sentinel-2 level 1C, atmospheric correction model output and Sentinel-2 level 2A in the RGB (first row) and in the SWIR, NIR, Red (last row) composites.
+The figure above shows a sample of Sentinel-2 level 1C, DTACSNet model output and Sentinel-2 level 2A in the RGB (first row) and in the SWIR, NIR, Red (last row) composites.

 ## Acknowledgments